serokell/blog-posts/Alex and Happy Part 1/article.md

 What if we consumed no input and stopped at state 0, or the input was something like "Foo123" where we'd reach the implicit state 5?
 In such cases, we halt and indicate a lexical error.

-As started previously, we won't write our lexical analyzer from scratch.
+As stated previously, we won't write our lexical analyzer from scratch.
 Instead, we will use Alex to generate a lexer that creates a stream of tokens, which the Happy-generated parser will parse.

 ### Regular expressions

-Alex uses regular expressions (regexes) to match patterns, we'll keep it pretty simple and explain some of them which we'll use.
+Alex uses regular expressions (regexes) to define patterns, we'll keep it pretty simple and explain some of them which we'll use.

 A syntax like `[0-9]` means that any digit character between `0` and `9` (inclusive) will be matched.
 Likewise, `[a-zA-Z]` means that any lowercase or uppercase character can be matched.
 Characters may be excluded as well, for example, `[^\"]` reads as "anything except a double quote mark".